Amazon Catch & Release Techniques

 With few exceptions, in an unrestrained or undammed river system, man is unable to control natural factors.
 Therefore, uncontrollable natural conditions will continue to be primary defining factors of a fishery's overall characteristics and capacities.
 Man's artificial impact, whether minimal or extremely adverse, can, however, be controlled.
 Where an area is subject to significant human impact because of uncontrolled poaching, substantial improvements can be made by the introduction of low impact catch and release fishing programs.
 Increased surveillance of the river by catch and release fishermen can lead to significant reductions in poaching.
 Further, sport fishing produces regional economic benefits, resulting in greater community stewardship of the aquatic resources by the local population.
 Human impact can be made decidedly positive by substituting an intelligent program of non-consumptive, catch and release fishing (a form of sustainable harvest) for pre-existing, uncontrolled, haphazard exploitation.

-This paper discusses the positive effects and applicability of the concept of catch and release fishing, using carefully selected techniques appropriate for the natural conditions and species make-up of a region.
+This review discusses the positive effects and applicability of the concept of catch and release fishing, using carefully selected techniques appropriate for the natural conditions and species make-up of a region.
 By using techniques that assure minimal environmental impact and very low mortality on fish fauna, sport fishing, with its associated tourism, can significantly increase the economic benefit to a region while simultaneously decreasing the incidence and negative impact of commercial fishing, poaching and meat hunting (100% mortality).
 A properly implemented program of catch and release sport fishing can create a human accessible fishery maintained in a natural state, protected by the alternative economic benefits brought to what might otherwise be an adversely impacting regional human population.

-Specifically, this paper analyzes the potential environmental and economic benefits of applying a program of catch and release fishing on remote river systems on the fringe of the Amazon basin.
+Specifically, this review analyzes the potential environmental and economic benefits of applying a program of catch and release fishing on remote river systems on the fringe of the Amazon basin.
 Observations were made on a highlands river in the northern fringe of the Amazon basin to assess the sport fishing potential of the waters of the region.
 The species present, their sport fishing characteristics, spawning activities and the present effects of human activity were examined.
 These findings led to an analysis of the scientific literature available for the purpose of assessing potential catch and release mortality.
 Those results demonstrate that a catch and release program designed specifically for the observed fishery would create minimal environmental impact.
 (See the related paper, "Catch and Release Effectiveness and Mortality".)

 Observations of the result of implementing controlled catch and release fishing programs elsewhere in the Amazon basin show that such activities have resulted in the reduction of preexisting negative impacts on the environment and have created net environmental benefits.
 (See the related paper, "Observations of the Effects of Catch and Release Fishing in the Amazon Basin".)
 Simultaneously, significant economic benefits have been observed in the regions involved as a result of controlled, selective, sport fishing tourism activity.